Brega

 Brega /ˈbreɪɡə/, also known as Mersa Brega or Marsa al-Brega (مرسى البريقة Marsā al Burayqah, i.e. "Brega Seaport"), is a complex of several smaller towns, industry installations and education establishments situated in Libya on the Gulf of Sidra, the most southerly point of the Mediterranean Sea.
 It is located in the former Ajdabiya District, which in 2007 was merged into the Al Wahat District.
 The town is the center of Libya's second-largest hydro-carbon complex.

-During the Libyan Civil War, the town quickly fell under control of the Libyan opposition.
+During the First Libyan Civil War, the town quickly fell to the Libyan opposition.
 Government forces attempted to capture the town on 2 March but were repelled; their attack on 13 March was successful, though rebels later recaptured it on 26 March.
-In April the rebels were again driven out of the Brega area, and a several months long stalemate formed.
+In April the rebels were again driven out of Brega, and a several-month long stalemate ensued.
 On 11 August 2011, the rebels claimed they had retaken the eastern part of Brega.

 Geography

 The assigned settlement near the refinery and oil terminal is known as Brega.
 The town was built in pre-fabricated concrete parts and designed by Greek architect and urban planner Konstantinos Apostolos Doxiadis.
 The town has about 7,000 inhabitants.

 In reality, Brega consists of several urban settlements, several kilometres apart, mainly divided between Old Brega (or "Western Brega") and New Brega (or "Eastern Brega").
 Adjacent to and south-west of the port, equally two kilometres north of the airport, lies "Area 1".
 Some 6 kilometres to the east, on the other side of the hydro-carbon complex, lies "Area 2".
 The original settlement of Brega, now partially abandoned, lies some kilometres to the south, to the south of the highway linking western and eastern Libya.
 10 kilometres to the north-east of "Area 2" lies "New Brega", a purpose-built residential area for oil workers.

-In between "Area 2" and "New Brega" (with much sand between them) lies "Al-Najm University of Technology" ("Bright Star University of Technology"), which was founded in 1981.
+Between "Area 2" and "New Brega" (with much sand between them) lies "Al-Najm University of Technology" ("Bright Star University of Technology"), which was founded in 1981.

 Brega lies surrounded by the Sabkhat Ghuzayyil a large, dry region below sea level.